Washington and Lee University

 2. Assess and contain any damage to collections when it is possible to do so safely.

-3. Salvage as many library materials as possible, beginning with the irreplaceable materials in the Rare Book Room and the Powell Archives.
+3. Salvage as many library materials as possible, beginning with the irreplaceable materials in the Powell Archives.

 Emergency Telephone Numbers